Here's the text.

 Air conditioning in the car

-About cooling and heating inside municipal subways
+About cooling and heating inside municipal subway

 Last Updated August 25, 2023